[−][src]Struct term_string::TermString

 ts += ts2;

-Also note that the method's argument type is Into<Self>
+Also note that the method's argument type is Into<Self>, and

 So, this works: